openvinotoolkit/openvino/docs/OV_Runtime_UG/protecting_model_guide.md

 The OpenVINO Runtime requires model decryption before loading.
 Allocate a temporary memory block for model decryption and use the `ov::Core::read_model` method to load the model from a memory buffer.
-For more information, check `ov::Core` Class Reference Documentation.
+For more information, see the `ov::Core` Class Reference Documentation.

 @snippet snippets/protecting_model_guide.cpp part0